-As can be seen in Table 1, 83% of the subjects who believed in the Divine as a person indeed experienced encountering a person as a Divine presence while as 87% percent of the subjects who believed in an impersonal Divine experienced the Di-vine in forms other than a person.
+As can be seen in Table 1, 83% of the subjects who believed in the Divine as a person indeed experienced encountering a person as a Divine presence while as 87% percent of the subjects who believed in an impersonal Divine experienced the Divine in forms other than a person.

-The second research question was: Does the experience of the Divine during a lucid dream bear any relationship to whether the dreamer incubated a phrase involv-ing actively seeking the Divine as compared to passively experiencing the Divine?
+The second research question was: Does the experience of the Divine during a lucid dream bear any relationship to whether the dreamer incubated a phrase involving actively seeking the Divine as compared to passively experiencing the Divine?
 A chi-square was also conducted to determine if the paired observations obtained on the two variables of "incubation phrase" and "dreamer's activity in lucid dreams" are independent.
+The result, $X^2$ (4)= 121.039; $p \le .0003$ , showed that the two variables are not independent.
+Significantly, 92% of the persons who

+Table 2

-The result, X2(4) = 121.039; p < .0003, showed that the two variables are not independent.
-Significantly, 92% of the persons who formulated their incubation phrase as "seeking the Divine" were actively looking for the Divine.
-As can be seen in Table 2, 88% who formulated the phrase as experiencing the Divine did not look for the Divine, but either passively witnessed or allowed the dream to unfold by itself.
+Observed Frequencies as a Function of Incubation Task and Dreamer's Response formulated their incubation phrase as "seeking the Divine" were actively looking for the Divine.
+As can be seen in Tables 2, 88% who formulated the phrase as experiencing the Divine did not look for the Divine, but either passively witnessed or allowed the dream to unfold by itself.